 Bitcoin regtest Lightning Network for integration testing.

-Implements functioning lightning networks for (python) integration testing operating on a bitcoin regtest network by running lightning nodes on different ports.
+Implements functioning lightning networks for (Python) integration testing operating on a Bitcoin regtest network by running several lightning node instances.

 The simulated lightning networks can have different shapes as defined

 star_ring) with 7 nodes and 12 channels is shown

 here (for initial channel balance details, have a look at

 Star-like component with channels (where A is the master node): A -> B, A -> C, A -> D, A -> E, A -> F, A -> G, Ring-like component with channels (which surrounds the master node): B -> C, C -> D, D -> E, E -> F, F -> G, G -> B